 Dirty or Rusty Colored Water

 If your hot water is discolored, dirty, or rusty this could indicate a hot water heater issue.
-Try running to cold water only.
+Discolored or rusty water can indicate internal corrosion or bacteria contamination in the water heater.
+Try running cold water only.
 If the cold water is also discolored, then you probably don’t have a hot water heater issue.
 However, if only the hot water is discolored try flushing your tank.
+When brown, yellow, or red-tinted water flows from faucets, the water heater tank may be internally corroded.

 Smelly Hot Water